-To make a complaint about a licensed family child care home, call 763-422-7146 or email [email protected].
+To register a complaint about a licensed family child care home, call 763-324-1235 or email Child Care Licensing.
 If the situation involves a possible child protection issue, you may also want to contact Anoka County Child Protection at 763-324-1440.
 If it is an emergency please call 911.

-Occurred - This means that the facts contained in the complaint were found to be true.
+- Occurred - This means that the facts contained in the complaint were found to be true.
 This finding could result in a correction order, negative action, or some other form of correction as deemed appropriate by the licensor, the county attorney, and the program supervisor.
 A negative action would only be taken in the most serious cases.

-Did Not Occur - This means that after investigation, the investigator found the complaint to be false.
+- Did Not Occur - This means that after investigation, the investigator found the complaint to be false.
 Usually no further action is taken.

-No Determination - This means that after investigation, the investigator was unable to make a positive finding as to whether or not the facts alleged were true.
+- No Determination - This means that after investigation, the investigator was unable to make a positive finding as to whether or not the facts alleged were true.
 Licensing staff may offer suggestions or corrections if warranted.

 After the complaint